Data Mining Concepts

 Therefore, before you start to build mining models, you should identify these problems and determine how you will fix them.
 For data mining typically you are working with a very large dataset and cannot examine every transaction for data quality; therefore, you might need to use some form of data profiling and automated data cleansing and filtering tools, such as those supplied in Integration Services, Microsoft SQL Server 2012 Master Data Services, or SQL Server Data Quality Services to explore the data and find the inconsistencies.
 For more information, see these resources:

 It is important to note that the data you use for data mining does not need to be stored in an Online Analytical Processing (OLAP) cube, or even in a relational database, although you can use both of these as data sources.
 You can conduct data mining using any source of data that has been defined as an Analysis Services data source.
 These can include text files, Excel workbooks, or data from other external providers.
-For more information, see Supported Data Source Types (SSAS Multidimensional).
+For more information, see Data Sources Supported (SSAS Multidimensional).

 The third step in the data mining process, as highlighted in the following diagram, is to explore the prepared data.